Tróia Peninsula

 Tróia ([ˈtɾɔjɐ]) is a peninsula located in Grândola Municipality (parish of Carvalhal), Portugal, next to the Sado River estuary.
-Tourism is the peninsula's main activity due to its long beaches facing the Atlantic.
+Tourism is the peninsula's main economic activity due to its long beaches facing the Atlantic.
 There is a ferry boat connection between the peninsula and the city of Setúbal.
 Tróia has important archaeological sites dating from the time when the peninsula was an island called Acalá, settled by the Romans.

 Getting there

 There are two ferries; one, a catamaran, carries only foot passengers from Setúbal to the point nearest the mainland; the other carries cars, bikes etc. to a point some 4 km south-east.
 It is located 45 minutes from Lisbon.

 Main attractions

 The peninsula has a casino, many hotels, some restaurants, a swimming pool and white sand beaches facing the Atlantic Ocean.
 Here visitors can also find Roman ruins and the Porto Palafítico da carrasqueira.

 Beaches in Troia

 The beaches nearest to Setúbal are busy during summer months, especially at weekends.
-Stilted walkways link these beaches to the harbour and marina areas, protecting the vulnerable dune flora.
+Raised walkways link these beaches to the harbour and marina areas, protecting the vulnerable dune flora.
 There are small cafés on the beaches and larger ones around the marina near the foot-passenger ferry.

 There are beaches both facing the Atlantic (west) as well as the Sado River (east).